DVIgit/DVIgit.github.io/README.md

 Welcome :)

-on this page you can see all the links to my portfolio projects.
+On this page you can see all the links to my portfolio projects.
 Each entry has a link to the game and a short description of what I did for the game.
 The entries are ordered by their recency and representative value.

 ## [Shadow Wizard Color Gang](https://theycallmekizze.itch.io/shadow-wizard-color-gang)
 Shadow Wizard Color Gang is the biggest project that I worked on.
 I was the game designer and one of two programmers.
 90% of my work was spent in unity in Unity, from coding and shader programming, to level and game feel tweaking.

 ### Technical Contributions:
-- Spraying mechanic, $1 gesture recognition algorhythm
+- Spraying Symbols (gesture recognition algorhythm)
 - 5 Different Spells
 - Character Controller with Parkour Abillities* (finite state machine)
 - Shaders*
+- Saving and Loading
 - among many other small things

 *: collaborativelly with a second programmer